Social media marketers and business owners, this one’s for you!

 At the end of the day, there’s a reason why Facebook and Instagram are hiding likes, and marketers aren’t using it as a benchmark for post-performance anymore.
 They’re a lagging performance indicator!
 People like posts all the time, it doesn’t mean they want to make a purchase.

-4) To Heck with Likes, What are Your Customers Looking at?
+4) to Heck with Likes, What Are Your Customers Looking at?

 Post likes should not be your north star metric.
 If you’re a business, you need to generate leads with your social strategy; that is what is going to improve your bottom line and make a return on your investment.